 12. Would successful purchasers please be advised that on the fall of the hammer, THE TRANSACTION BECOMES LEGALLY BINDING.
 Immediately thereafter, the purchaser is required to sign a memorandum of sale giving the Auctioneer’s Clerk their name, address and solicitor’s details.

-A deposit of 10% of the purchase price (minimum £2,000) is payable and completion usually takes place 28 days from the date of exchange.
+A deposit of 10% of the purchase price (minimum £3,000) is payable and completion usually takes place 28 days from the date of exchange.
 Deposits must be paid by banker’s draft, building society cheque or bank counter cheque.
-Credit cards can be used subject to a surcharge of 2% (American Express not accepted).
 Personal cheques can be used if accompanied by two forms of identification (i.e. driving licence, passport or utility bill).
 Failure to do so may result in the property being re-offered for sale.

 Please note that any cheque returned unpaid by the bank, whether re-presented or not, will incur a charge of £25 which will be billed to the originator of the cheque.